RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-gateways.md

 Let's try the business decision and nodes within the case we just updated.

-1.  and deploy the project to the execution server by clicking on the _Deploy_ button from the _Asset Library_ perspective.
+1. Deploy the project to the execution server by clicking on the _Deploy_ button from the _Asset Library_ perspective.

 2. Start a new case instance like we did in the previous lab.
 Use the same input data.
 Open the diagram of the Case/Process Instance and note that the dispute you've entered requires manual approval.